pratham2021/flight-delay-predictor/README.md

 Note: Live flight matching uses AeroDataBox's free-tier schedule API (600 API units a month, 2400 requests a month), which has good but not complete coverage - some real flights may not appear in results

+Note: Live inbound flight tracking is available for outgoing flights that haven't landed at the origin airport.

 Live Demo Link: https://us-flight-delay.streamlit.app/

 ![alt text](app_screenshot.png)